indraw/leadstor/README.md

 OR takes long to build.
 So I keep target directory for you.
 The final build system shall do build, though these libraries downloading is one-time (how fast dependent on network speed and China firewall), Shall address later if anything related to build broken.

-[Things not done yet]
-a) Wiret Apache Thrift communication module to define protocol and thus generate java stub, and c stub modules honor the same protocol, therefore enable spring-boot backend java code to be able to talk with native c language libraies and vice verse.
-For example, listen to event streams This shall create libraries of java, c, (python, c++, ... if you like) that speak the same data binary potocol based on tcp/ip.
-The Java shall be hooked up into spring-boot.
-The C shall be hooked into Storage OS.

-[Plan]
-Hire:
-As we have UX design to copy we need solid GUI only.

-hire a good AngularJS expert to design front-end.
-This is kind of puzzle to me, as we need front-end people for one time-as GUI is done, you have no use.
-Here mostly of time it is done as consultant service.
-I would suggest you go this route to issue contract.
-Though this could attribute to management difficulty.

-back-end people.
-As I am expert in cloud/spring-boot, shall train some guy.
-Will consider.